-- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Includes 1,674,467 common shares held indirectly through Les Placements Lac St-Louis Inc., 76,600 common shares held through 171107 Canada Inc. and 4,000 common shares held by Mr. David A. Goodfellow personally. - (4) Includes 1,673,967 common shares held indirectly through Les Placements Lac St-Louis Inc. and 1 common share held through Les Placements G Douglas G Inc. - (5) Includes 1,046,298 common shares held indirectly through S.A.
+(4) Includes 1,674,467 common shares held indirectly through Les Placements Lac St-Louis Inc., 76,600 common shares held through 171107 Canada Inc. and 4,000 common shares held by Mr. David A. Goodfellow personally.

+(5) Includes 1,046,298 common shares held indirectly through S.A.
 Jarislowsky Investments Inc. and 20,200 common shares held by Mr. Jarislowsky personally.

-The above-mentioned nominees have personally supplied the information concerning the shares they hold, directly or indirectly, or over which they exercised direction or control as at June 5, 2020.
-All directors, with the exception of Mr. Alain Côté, have occupied their position for more than five years.
+The above-mentioned nominees have personally supplied the information concerning the shares they hold, directly or indirectly, or over which they exercised direction or control as at April 22, 2022.
+All directors, except for Mr. Alain Côté et Sarah S. Prichard have occupied their position for more than five years.